Angel: Christianity

+The Medieval Christian concept of angels derives from Hebrew and Greek scriptures.
+In the Bible, angels are anthropomorphized intermediaries between God and humanity.
+Some angels appear to be impersonal forces of the divine will, while others have individual names and personalities.

-Christians inherited Jewish understandings of angels, which in turn may have been partly inherited from the Egyptians.
-In the early stage, the Christian concept of an angel characterized the angel as a messenger of God.
+In the formative stage, the Christian concept of an angel characterized the angel as a 'messenger' of God.
+The word "angel" can be drawn to the term or role of a "messenger" throughout the Bible in both old and new testaments - (Hebrews 1:14) calls them "ministering [or serving] spirits", sent by God to aid the "heirs of salvation".
 Later came identification of individual angelic messengers: Gabriel, Michael, Raphael, and Uriel.
-Then, in the space of little more than two centuries (from the 3rd to the 5th) the image of angels took on definite characteristics both in theology and in art.
-Ellen Muehlberger has argued that in late antiquity, angels were conceived of as one type of being among many, whose primary purpose was to guard and to guide Christians.
+Then, in the space of slightly over two centuries (from the 3rd to the 5th) the image of angels took on definite characteristics both in theology and in art.
+Ellen Muehlberger has argued that in Late Antiquity, angels were conceived of as one type of being among many, whose primary purpose was to guard and to guide Christians.

+In systematic Christian theology, angels are imagined as incorporeal entities and in opposition to corporeal humans, as in the writings of Origen and Thomas Aquinas.